 Thousands of homeless children, many aged as little as three years, sleep on the streets or in the drains of Santa Cruz de la Sierra, Bolivia.
 They have to steal or beg for their food in order to survive.

-My name is Annie Syrett and in late 2006 I spent nearly six months in Santa Cruz as part of my degree course, working with Alalay, a street children’s organisation.
+My name is Annie Syrett-Jones and in late 2006 I spent nearly six months in Santa Cruz as part of my degree course, working with Alalay, a street children’s organisation.

 Our mission: helping Bolivian street kids to help themselves.